 The GDK Java API provides the LocaleMapper class.
 It maps equivalent locales and character sets between Java, IANA, ISO, and Oracle.
-A Java application may receive locale information from the client that is specified in Oracle's locale name or an IANA character set name.
+A Java application may receive locale information from the client that is specified in an Oracle Database locale name or an IANA character set name.
 The Java application must be able to map to an equivalent Java locale or Java encoding before it can process the information correctly.

-The following is an example of using the LocaleMapper class.
+The follow example shows using the LocaleMapper class.